Writing Style Guidelines

 - home page

-- Not all addresses begin with “www” or “http.”
+- As a general rule, use the shortest URL possible to link to your destination.
+For most web addresses, “www” is not required.
 When writing web addresses, you should include “http://” only if the address does not begin with “www” or if it includes a variation of “http://.”
 Examples: Did you know you can visit https://www.google.com/accounts/ to register for a Google account?
-Students may complete applications for admission and student aid online at www.lsu.edu/admissions, the website for LSU’s prospective students.
+Students may complete applications for admission and student aid online at lsu.edu/admissions, the website for LSU’s prospective students.

 - Check all website addresses for accuracy.